 The Charter School will provide all English Learners with a base program comparable to that of their native English-speaking peers.
 The base program is defined as services and materials received by English only speaking students which are paid for by the Charter School's general funds.
 Funding from Economic Impact Aide ("EIA"), Title I, or other supplemental money adheres to federal regulations and will be used to provide qualified services over and above the Charter School's base program.
 Primary language materials will be purchased when appropriate.
-The Blended Personalized Learning program will supplement their library collections with multi-cultural literature and resources that reflect the heritage of ELs.
+The school site and Blended Personalized Learning programs will supplement their library collections and classroom materials with multi-cultural literature and resources that reflect the heritage of ELs.
 All EL students will have access to core curriculum materials and instructional supplies.